 * * *

-The former Mosby store at 201-205 West Broad Street was the home of an up-scale department store and was designed by one of the nation’s best department store architects, New York’s Starrett & van Vleck in 1916.
+The former Mosby store at 201-205 West Broad Street, now the Quirk Hotel, was the home of an up-scale department store and was designed by one of the nation’s best department store architects, New York’s Starrett & van Vleck in 1916.
 They designed Lord & Taylor, Bloomingdales, Saks Fifth Avenue, Abraham & Straus, and Alexander’s in New York City as well as many other stores throughout the nation.
 The first of their major stores, Lord & Taylor, was designed in 1914, two years before the Mosby store.
 They would design the Grace Street side of Miller & Rhodes in 1922.

 The design for the Mosby store was directly related to New York’s 1906 Gorham Building.
 Stanford White designed this master piece for the Gorham jewelers and silversmiths while his partner, Charles McKim, designed the flagship store the Tiffany Company.
 Their firm, McKim, Meade & White was the best known architectural firm in country.
 White was well known in Virginia as the architect of the reconstruction of Jefferson’s Rotunda and the construction of a new academic group at the end of Jefferson’s lawn.
 His murder in 1906 tended to overshadow his considerable architectural gifts.
 The murder involved Evelyn Nesbit, the “girl on the red velvet swing”, and a deranged millionaire, Harry K. Thaw.
 The resulting trial was sensational in the extreme and ruined White’s reputation.

 Both White and McKim’s buildings are masterpieces of commercial design, but the Gorham Building was more graceful, spare and elegant than the Tiffany building.
 The Gorham Building’s first level arcade is directly related to the early Renaissance work of Brunelleschi in Florence.
 The glass filled arcade provided the show windows needed for retail establishments.